 Pat is Chair of the Board of the Livestock Conservancy, and a recent board member of the Akhal-Teke Association of America.
 A life-long horsewoman, her professional background spans biology and ecology, collaboration and project management.
 Her non-profit experience includes serving as an officer and board member on a diversity of non-profit organizations, as well as successful fundraising of millions of dollars for various non-profit and community projects.

-Blacksmith, educator, organizer, and entrepreneur, Kevin brings both formal education, with college and postgraduate study in horse breeding and genetics, training, and riding, and wide practical experience from breeding, training, and transport, to forage analysis and production, to management of horse and ranching operations at farms across the country.
+A blacksmith, educator, organizer, and entrepreneur, Kevin combines formal education, with college and postgraduate study in horse breeding and genetics, training, and riding, with wide practical experience from breeding, training, and transport, to forage analysis and production, to management of horse and ranching operations at farms across the country.
 In addition to extensive experience in delivering both curated and crowd-sourced information to both specialized and general audiences, Kevin has non-profit experience as an officer and board member for charitable organizations in several sectors, including successful fundraising of millions of dollars for a variety of NGO and community projects.
 He currently also serves on the board of the Akhal-Teke Association of America (ATAA).